Expensify/App/STYLING.md

 ### Complex Component

-Always pass style props with clear names that describe which child element style will be modified.
-Specific styles should clearly indicate what the expected type is by using a singular (`Object`) or plural (`Array`) naming convention.
+Always pass style props with a name that describes which child element styles will be modified.
+All style props should accept an `Array` of style `Object` and have a pluralized name e.g. `headerStyles`

 ```jsx
 // Bad - props.style should not be used in complex components